Bucks vs. Timberwolves Summer League Final: Milwaukee Keeps Minnesota At Bay

 - I forgot just how much of a chore it is to watch Summer League.
 I don’t know half of the players’ names, there are whistles stopping the flow of the game every three possessions, and the amount of unforced errors rivals that of the pickup games that I play in.
 It’s a tough, tough environment, and I salute anyone who can thrive in it.

 - MarJon can play.
 If there are no other takeaways from Vegas with this team, this is it.
-He’s nowhere near fully comfortable in his role or playing at an NBA pace,
+He’s nowhere near fully comfortable in his role or playing at an NBA pace, but the ingredients for a valuable wing are clearly there.
+Between the size, the fluidity, the competitive drive, and the shooting ability, Beauchamp has as good of a chance to earn a spot in the rotation as I can remember a rookie having.

 Miniscule sample size alert— Eric Nehm (@eric_nehm) July 13, 2022